 After finding each other online, Nanami (Haru Kuroki), who works part-time as teacher and part-time as convenience store attendant, meets up with Tetsuya (Go Jibiki) in real life for the first time.
 They hit it off, become a couple, and eventually start planning their wedding.
 But as she doesn’t have many relatives and asks Ramba Ral, a friend she’s texting with for advice.

 Through Ramba Ral, she learns of the company ‘Nandemo Ya’ who can hire actors to attend her wedding party.
-After meeting Yukimasu Amuro (Gou Ayano). who runs the company, she decides to involve the agency.
+After meeting Yukimasu Amuro (Gou Ayano), who runs the company, she decides to use the agency.
 In the early stages of her marriage, Nanami starts suspecting her husband of having an affair.
-And then the boyfriend of the girl Tetsuya is possibly having an affair with shows up at the front porch.
+And then, one day, the boyfriend of the girl Tetsuya is possibly having an affair with shows up at her front porch.

-But then the more darker aspects, those aspects of enjoyment that remain hidden behind the image, e.g. aspect of an affair hiding behind the image of happy marriage, start to surface.
-The superficiality of connections, the appearances, is positioned as dubious in respect with those aspects of the hidden image that seemingly reveal another level of subjectivity (Narra-note 2).
-For Nanami this dark revelation has a disconcerting effect and the fracturing of images (e.g. Tetsuya’s mother’s image of Nanami as contrasted with Nanami’s image of Tetsuya) makes it impossible for a genuine connection to be formed between them, isolating her thus completely from society (narra-note 3).
-In an elaborate and very moving way, the narrative of A Bride for Rip Van Winkle, makes the dimension of the manipulative and deceptive image and the emptiness the imaginary level often conditions sensible, while relativizing truth as being objective (general note 1).
+But then the more darker aspects, those aspects of enjoyment that remain hidden behind the image, e.g. the aspect of an affair hiding behind the image of happy marriage, start to surface.
+The superficiality of connections, the appearances, is put into question by those aspects that signal that there is something, something subjective, hiding behind the image (Narra-note 2).
+For Nanami, this dark revelation has a disconcerting effect and the fracturing of images (e.g. Tetsuya’s mother’s image of Nanami as contrasted with Nanami’s image of Tetsuya) makes it impossible for a genuine connection to be formed between her and Tetsuya, further isolating her from society (narra-note 3).
+In an elaborate and very moving way, the narrative of A Bride for Rip Van Winkle exposes, beyond relativizing the truth as being objective, the manipulative and deceptive nature of the image and the subjective emptiness that results from the confrontation with the inherent deceptiveness of the imaginary (general note 1).

-Nevertheless, the narrative also shows an easily overlooked positive side of the imaginary, namely the fact that, for all its dangers, it remains necessary as to be able to form a social bond – this is shown through the relationship between Nanami and Mashiro (Cocco) and the growing romantic intimacy between them (narra-note 4).
-It is not surprising, as both resides at a deeper level than the level of superficiality, that the revelations concerning her are able to be accepted and that Mashiro is able to put her subject on display towards Nanami.
+Nevertheless, the narrative also shows an easily overlooked positive side of the imaginary, namely the fact that, for all its dangers, it remains necessary as to be able to form a social bond – this is illustrated via Nanami’s relationship with Mashiro (Cocco) and the growing romantic intimacy between them (Narra-note 4).
+While their relation starts off as superficial, solely depending on the images they have of each other, they eventually succeed to go beyond this superficiality and make place for each other’s subject to appear.

 The cinematography of A Bride for Rip Van Winkle is largely characterized by subtle movement – a slight tremble or a slight drifting shift, often in accordance with the comportment of various characters like Mashiro, Amuro, … etc. More shaky shots, as following shots, are used as well, further gives the narrative the feeling of genuinely investigating the problematic nature of the imaginary and the reality of solitude in Japan (Cine-note 1).
 Furthermore, as the cinematography mostly circles around Nanami, follows her, and her voice is used as a narrating voice or as vocalization of her text-messages, these themes are painted by a deep character study of Nanami (cine-note 2).
 As this cinematographic circling successfully focuses the spectator on Nanami as subject (her speech, her emotions, and her comportment), the spectator is gently forced to feel the consequences of the things that befall her (Cine-note 3) And even though the cinematography hooks the spectator immediately – as well as the narrative, the true strength of the narrative is to be found in the utterly brilliant performance of Haru Kuroki as Nanami.

 A Bride for Rip van Winkle is, in short, another masterpiece of Shunji Iwai.
 The narrative and the brilliant performance of Haru Kuroki are framed with such beauty and sincerity that the spectator is immediately investing in Manami’s subjective perspective.
-The skillful and thought-full use of classical music further empowers Kuroki’s performance in such way that A Bride for Rip van Winkle becomes a true moving and emotional experience.
-And while the narrative relativizes the concept of objective truth, Iwai goes deeper with his narrative by revealing how the reliance and the importance on the imaginary deconstructs genuine human connection but also forms the necessity to be able to form any social bond whatsoever.
+The skillful and thought-full use of classical music further empowers Kuroki’s performance and enables A Bride for Rip van Winkle to become a truly moving and emotional experience.
+With A Bride for Rip van Winkle, Iwai expertly shows that the reliance and the importance on the imaginary deconstructs genuine human connection but also that this imaginary is necessary to be able to form any social bond whatsoever.

 Cine-note 1: At one moment in the narrative, a scene is completely composed with fixed shots.
 This scene further enforces the mystery that has slipped into the narrative.
 At other moments there are fixed shots used, but always with a purpose.